MartinBraquet/squadro/README.md

 | **random**                  |     0 |                    0 |                0 |            0 |                       0 |                 0.03 |        0.05 |        |

 The MCTS rollout algorithm outperforms all other players, including the human (myself, an average player).
-The MCTS deep Q-learning algorithm is second, although it beats MCTS rollout when allowed less than .2 second per move.
+The MCTS deep Q-learning (DQL) algorithm is second, although it beats MCTS rollout when allowed less than .2 second per move.

-There are two components determining the quality of a tree-search algorithm: number of searches and the quality of evaluation at the end of each search.
-MCTS rollout has poorer evaluation quality but it makes vastly more (10x) searches than MCTS deep Q-learning.
-That's why MCTS rollout is more performant than MCTS deep Q-learning (especially so when the neural-network inference runs slowly on a CPU—instead of a GPU).
+There are two components determining the quality of a tree-search algorithm: the number of searches and the quality of evaluation at the end of each search.
+MCTS rollout has poorer evaluation quality but it makes vastly more (10x) searches than MCTS DQL.
+That's why MCTS rollout is more performant than MCTS DQL (at least when the neural-network inference runs slowly on a CPU—instead of a GPU).

+The question whether a specific type of MCTS DQL may ever beat MCTS rollout at Squadro is still left hanging.
+It is well-known that RL algorithms outperform more basic tree-search algorithms (like rollout) for games like Chess and Go.
+But those games have a much larger state space than Squadro 5x5.
+For small state spaces, heavy state evaluation through neural networks tends to have less value since rolling out from one state to the end is very quick.

 ## Usage